BORED (BORED) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BORED Historical Price

-According to the latest data gathered on BORED live price page, the current price of BORED is 0.00107495USD.
-The circulating supply of BORED(BORED) is 1.00B BORED , giving it a market capitalization of $1.07M.
+According to the latest data gathered on BORED live price page, the current price of BORED is 0.00102427USD.
+The circulating supply of BORED(BORED) is 1.00B BORED , giving it a market capitalization of $1.03M.

 The BORED Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BORED based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.